BGintussino/BlackJack/README.md

 There's again the issue about if the player goes over 21, the entire game stops working, and this won't be fixed in the next release, for problems of time.
 But... just enjoy the game ;-)
+See the <a href="https://github.com/BGintussino/BlackJack/wiki/Description-of-beta-releases">wiki</a> to get more information.

 ---------------------------------------------------------------------------------------------------------------------
 # BlackJack beta 0.3